Babyshark862003/sentiment_analysis/README.md

-**Project Title: Integrated Methodology for Stock Sentiment Analysis Using Big Data**
+**Project Title: SENTIMENT ANALYSIS OF MARKET NEWS IN STOCK PRICE PREDICTION**

 ***Overview***
-In this research, the authors propose an integrated methodology that utilizes big data from 25 stocks within the S&P 500 index, covering the period from 2002 to 2024.
-The study aims to analyze stock price movements in relation to news sentiment.
+In this research, the authors propose an integrated methodology that utilizes big data from 25 stocks within the S&P 500 index, covering 2002 to 2024.
+The study aims to analyze stock price movements about news sentiment.

 ***Methodology***
 1. Data Collection: